HFooladi/HFooladi.github.io/_posts/2018-10-31-Review_DL_Drug.md

 permalink: /posts/2018/10/Review-Deep-Learning-In-Drug-Discovery/
 tags:
   - chemoinformatics
+  - computational-chemistry
   - drug-discovery
 ---

-Deep learning algorithms have achieved state of the art performance in a lot of different tasks.
+Deep learning algorithms have achieved a state of the art performance in a lot of different tasks.
-Convolutional Neural Network (CNN) can be used to achieve great performance in image classification, object detection, and semantic segmentation tasks.
+Convolutional Neural Network (CNN) can be used to achieve considerable performance in image classification, object detection, and semantic segmentation tasks.
-Recurrent Neural Networks (RNNs) and its descendants like LSTMs and GRUs are the first things that come to mind in order to tackle problems like neural language translation, speech recognition and even they can be used to generate new texts and music.
+Recurrent Neural Networks (RNNs) and their descendants like LSTMs and GRUs are the first things that come to mind to tackle problems like neural language translation, speech recognition, and even they are used to generate new texts and music.

-Drug discovery is one of the areas that can gain benefit a lot from this success of deep learning.
-Drug discovery is a very time-consuming and expensive task and deep learning can be used to make this process faster and cheaper.
-Recently, lots of papers have been published around this topic and in this post, I am going to present a detailed review to see how it is possible to use deep learning in this domain.
+Drug discovery is one of the areas that can gain a significant benefit from this success of deep learning.
+Drug discovery is a very time-consuming and expensive task, and machine learning (including deep learning) has the potential to make this process faster and cheaper.
+Recently, lots of papers have been published around this topic, and in this post, I am going to present a detailed review to see how it is possible to use deep learning in this domain.

 Note: I updated this post a little bit at Feb 2020 to add recent works.